goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - What is wrong with 'fetchPosts'?

   - When you go back to action creator file and look at the function, it looks like the function returning a plain JS object.
 In fact, it is not!!
-  - Since the code is transfiled by babel to ES5 code, when babel transfiles async, await function which are functions that do not exist in ES5, those two become a huge chunk of syntax that using switch method and returns request object.
+  - Since the code is transfiled by babel to ES5 code, when babel transfiles async/await function which are functions that do not exist in ES5, those two become a huge chunk of syntax that using switch method and returns request object.
 That is why the action creator is not working as expected.

   ```js
   export const fetchPosts = async () => {